 Gradients of scalar functions can be visualized by moving orthogonal planes through a region of interest where color patterns within the moving plane change as a plane moves along one of the three independent axes, Fig.8.
-Gradients in Fig.8 demonstrate a visual analog to the mathematical gradient operator on a scalar function, F(x,T,t), [Kriz, (1991)].
+Gradients observed in Fig.8 demonstrate a visual analog to the gradient operator of a scalar function, F(x,T,t), [Kriz, (1991)].